edwardshen123/budgetMaker/README.md

 June 10 - Continue to write the config string decoder function

-June 11 - Debugged and found "|" to break the String split function, fixed traverse function to print all parent nodes
+June 11 - Debugged and found "|" to break the String split function, fixed traverse function to print all parent nodes, integrated budgetTree and config java files

 ----------------------------
 To Be Changed/Implemented